Elliott-dev/Tableau-Project-Citi-Bike-Analysis/README.md

 ## Problems Encountered

+* Data was not consistent and clean throughout the analysis.
+*  **Solved By: **
+*  Checking for null values, dropping unclean and null values, and cleaning dataframes using python in jupyter notebook.
+Used concat function to combine all three excel files into a single dataframe.
 * I needed be creative in how you combine each of the CSV files because each file contained 1M+ records.

-* Data was not consistent and clean throughout the analysis.
+* **Solved By: **
+* I did an ETL process move data file from the jupter notebook in PostGreSQL database((https://www.citibikenyc.com/system-data).
+I created a connection to PostgreSQL database to read in the large 4M+ record file.
+I checked for a successful connection to the database and confirmed that the tables had been created, and I also confirmed by querying the database.